mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 So, [the] important point is you have to constantly deepen, deepen every day, from day to day, your understanding, and then you can love.
 You can be one with the object.
 Naturally.
 Naturally you can share.
 It's vice versa.
 If you understand deeply, naturally you can love it.
 You can be compassionate to others.
 And [...] next, you can act, that means you can walk hand in hand with people.
 This is our actions, activities.

 So, understanding, compassion, and actions.
 Three become one.
 Interrelated, interpenetrated, naturally.
-This is moving in the deep course of Prajnaparamita.
+This is moving in the deep course of Prajñāpāramitā.

 For instance, this is kind of a dancer, or any art.
 Think first of all of the dancers, the ones making the [birth] manifest itself in his or her performance.
 That is first.
 Second, the mature capacity manifests itself in his or her performance.
 That is the second.
 Third, ones making and performance improves, and achieves the consummation of the stabilized beauty.
 So, your dance becomes beautiful, beyond the word.